-In turn, a vehicle has been donated by a member of our congregation with the title now transitionally in the name of the church.
-When our refugee has passed the on-road test, we will then transfer the title to them and procure auto liability insurance in their name.
+In turn, a vehicle was donated by a member of our congregation with the title transitionally held in the name of the church.
+When our refugee passed the on-road test, we then transferred the title to her and procured auto liability insurance in her name.